sunil-yellapu/Predictive-Clinical-Pipeline-Optimization-IVF-/README.md

 ## Project Overview

 This project focuses on predicting **blastocyst formation** using a **data-driven, clinically sensible machine learning approach**.
-Rather than blindly experimenting with multiple algorithms, the modeling strategy is intentionally **phase-based**, emphasizing understanding, reliability, and biological interpretability.
+Rather than blindly experimenting with multiple algorithms to achieve accuracy, the modeling strategy is intentionally **phase-based**, emphasizing understanding, reliability, and biological interpretability.

 The objective is to arrive at **one robust, well-validated model** that balances performance with trustworthiness—especially critical in a clinical/biological setting.